 Students will learn to program in Python and AppInventor.
-In addition, during their senior year, Information Technology students will have the opportunity to receive instruction to prepare them to participate in the Advanced Placement Computer Science Principles exam.
+Information Technology students will have the opportunity to receive instruction to prepare them to participate in the Advanced Placement Computer Science Principles exam.
 Students who choose this opportunity will receive credit on their transcript that specifically acknowledges their participation in this program.
 Students will be eligible to take the AP exam in the spring of their senior year.
 A qualifying score of three (3) or better may earn the student college credit.